..this page..

 Motor Cycling

 The good quality, winding tarred roads in the Sabie area offer a challenge to all motorcyclists, no matter what your level of experience.
-The ultimate experience is the 22km stretch on the Sabie-Hazyview R536 road - known as "To The Halfway Mark".
-Experience the sensational feeling of freedom (no cops) through the bends and curves as you expand and hone your riding capabilities.
+Experience the sensational feeling of freedom through the bends and curves as you expand and hone your riding capabilities.
+The ultimate experience is was the 22km stretch on the Sabie-Hazyview R536 road - known as "To The Halfway Mark".
+Caution: Sections of the R536 road between Sabie and Hazyview is currently (September 2022) badly potholed and can no longer be recommended for high-speed motorbiking.

 Mountain Biking

 Sabie has for the last ten years been at the forefront of mountain bike racing in South Africa, regularly hosted National Championships and pioneered many event design innovations.
-The Sabie Classic is an annual event hosted by the Mpumalanga Mountain Bike Association (MaMBA).
-For this prestigious race the more than 1 000 competitors race through the mountains surrounding Sabie, passing waterfalls and panoramic views over some of the most breathtaking scenery in South Africa.
+The Sabie Classic is an annual event hosted by the Lowveld Chain Gang.
+For this prestigious race the more than 3 000 competitors race through the mountains surrounding Sabie, passing waterfalls and panoramic views over some of the most breathtaking scenery in South Africa.
 For more information see our special Mountain Biking page.

 Contact: